-- 1. High school or College Biology and Algebra with a minimum earned grade of "C". - These Biology and Algebra courses must be completed by the end of the first semester. - 2.
-High school diploma with a 80% minimum CGPA or 2625 minimum GED score
+- 1. High school or college Biology with a minimum earned grade of "C". - High school or college Algebra with a minimum earned grade of "C".
+These Biology and Algebra courses must be completed by the end of the first semester. - 3.
+High school diploma with an 80% minimum CGPA or 2625 minimum GED score